10110111/gdtoa-desktop/README.md

 ## Manually upgrading to a newer upstream version

-Generally, it's suggested to try doing `git pull` to see if this repo has already up to date.
+Generally, it's suggested to try doing `git pull` to see if this repo is already up to date.
 But if this repo lags behind while you need to use a newer upstream version of the library retaining the tweaks made here, you can upgrade your local copy manually like follows:

 1. Remove old `gdtoa/` directory.
 1. Extract the new one in its place.